-Located in Bukit Rimau, one of the Group's pioneer mixed development township on 358 acres in Shah Alam, VILLA 22 is the last piece of residential development.
-Sitting on a small and last parcel of 3.2-acre freehold land, this development carries an estimated GDV of RM55 million.
-Being the final development in the well-established and connected township of Bukit Rimau, VILLA 22 purchasers will enjoy abundance of amenities and facilities within the township.
-This residential development is slated for launch in FY2018.
+Located in Bukit Rimau, one of Malton's pioneer township development on 358 acres in Shah Alam, Villa 22 is the last piece of residential development.
+Sitting on a small and last parcel of 3.2-acre freehold land, the development comprising 22 units of semi-dees and bungalows carries an estimated GDV of RM48.0 million.
+Being the final development in the well-established and connected township of Bukit Rimau, Villa 22 purchasers will enjoy an abundance of amenities and facilities within the township.
+This residential development is open for sale in October 2018.